 Natural Hot Tub Treatment Alternatives

-There are several natural treatment alternatives that you can use for your hot tub, which can help to reduce the amount of chlorine usage or use of any other chemicals to keep it clean.
+There are several natural treatment alternatives that you can use for your hot tub.
+These can help to reduce the amount of chlorine used or the use of any other chemical sanitizers to keep it clean.

 UV (Ultraviolet) Lights